 British Columbia is the first province in Canada to make prescription birth control free to its residents.
-Starting April 1, 2023, PharmaCare will cover the full cost of many prescription contraceptives.
+Starting April 1, 2023, PharmaCare covers the full cost of many prescription contraceptives.

 These include: